 Each person defines his or her personal success.
 Traditionally, promotions and raises represented success, setting our next steps.
 With freelancing, it is an entirely different story.
 I’m responsible for my success and growth.
-After a year of surviving and thriving, I felt frustrated, exhausted, and lost.
+After my first year of surviving and thriving in my freelance career, I felt frustrated, exhausted, and lost.
 Instead of working with purpose, I kept circling around over and over; my progress always impeded by a lack of direction.
 I had not defined what future professional success would look like – I lacked purpose.

 Initially, formulating my business goals wrecked my nerves.
 I both feared to commit to achieving something lofty and at the same time, lacked confidence in my capabilities to achieve these objectives.
 I kept reminding myself: I can either change, or I can settle.
 My current situation was not working; no need to test it for the billionth time.